felixalbani/bagoftricks/topics/nginx/DockerContainerTLSProxy.md

 2. Extracting hostname and port using regex expressions

-The regular expressions [1] used by nginx are compatible with those used by the Perl programming language (PCRE)
+The [regular expressions used by nginx](http://nginx.org/en/docs/http/server_names.html#regex_names) are compatible with those used by the Perl programming language (PCRE)

 Following code snippet captures both $containername and $containerport:
 ```